martinanderson/martinanderson/README.md

 ## I learn fast and Work hard

 My experience and background makes learning and working with anything coding related easy.
-What ever stacks or tools are required for working with your projects.
+What ever stacks or tools are required for working with your projects, requires a simple deepdive on my part.
 I have done that most of my life, professionally since 1999.

 **Might you have a use for a developer like me?** :)